 When Does the Next Round of Disney World Tickets Go On Sale?

-Tickets for 2023 dates at Walt Disney World went on sale in June 2022 and it’s likely that 2024 tickets will go on sale sometime in early 2023.
+Tickets for 2024 dates at Walt Disney World went on sale May 31st, 2023 and it’s likely that 2025 tickets will go on sale sometime in the Spring of 2024.

 Do Florida College Students Get Disney Discounts?